 Even though the TBAE is a small state agency with a low turnover rate, the agency strives to meet its diversity targets whenever possible.
 For most job categories, the agency is comparable to or above statewide workforce statistics.
 The agency continues to pursue recruitment efforts to draw highly qualified African Americans and Hispanics and retains a diversified workforce.
-The following charts reflect the agency workforce as of August 31, 2021.

-The following charts profile the agency's workforce as of May 2021.
-The agency's workforce consists of 11 females and 9 males.
-Seventy-nine percent of employees are over the age of 40.
-Due to TBAE's small workforce and limited number of separations and retirements, the workforce is older.
+The following charts reflect the agency workforce as of August 31, 2023.
+The agency's workforce consists of 12 females and 8 males.
+Ninety percent of employees are over the age of 40.
+Due to TBAE's ability to recruit and then retain quality employees, the agency experiences a low turnover rate, thereby retaining employees until retirement.
+As a result, the agency's workforce is older than the state average.